Division of Words into Syllables

 After the first syllable each succeeding one commences with a

-prefix occurs before a primitive word, as organizar (to organise).
+prefix occurs before a primitive word, as organizar (to organize).

 des-or-ga-ni-zar to disorganise